Dwight D. Eisenhower: Early life and education

 Edgar took the first turn at school, and Dwight was employed as a night supervisor at the Belle Springs Creamery.
-When Edgar asked for a second year, Dwight consented and worked for a second year.
-At that time, a friend Edward "Swede" Hazlett was applying to the Naval Academy and urged Dwight to apply to the school, since no tuition was required.
-Eisenhower requested consideration for either Annapolis or West Point with his U.S. Senator, Joseph L. Bristow.
+When Edgar asked for a second year, Dwight consented.
+At that time a friend, Edward "Swede" Hazlett, was applying to the Naval Academy and urged Dwight to apply, since no tuition was required.
+Eisenhower requested consideration for either Annapolis or West Point with his Senator, Joseph L. Bristow.
 Though Eisenhower was among the winners of the entrance-exam competition, he was beyond the age limit for the Naval Academy.
-He then accepted an appointment to West Point in 1911.
+He accepted an appointment to West Point in 1911.

 At West Point, Eisenhower relished the emphasis on traditions and on sports, but was less enthusiastic about the hazing, though he willingly accepted it as a plebe.
 He was also a regular violator of the more detailed regulations and finished school with a less than stellar discipline rating.
 Academically, Eisenhower's best subject by far was English.
 Otherwise, his performance was average, though he thoroughly enjoyed the typical emphasis of engineering on science and mathematics.

 In athletics, Eisenhower later said that "not making the baseball team at West Point was one of the greatest disappointments of my life, maybe my greatest".
 He made the varsity football team and was a starter at halfback in 1912, when he tried to tackle the legendary Jim Thorpe of the Carlisle Indians.
 Eisenhower suffered a torn knee while being tackled in the next game, which was the last he played; he reinjured his knee on horseback and in the boxing ring, so he turned to fencing and gymnastics.

 Eisenhower later served as junior varsity football coach and cheerleader, which caught the attention of General Frederick Funston.
 He graduated from West Point in the middle of the class of 1915, which became known as "the class the stars fell on", because 59 members eventually became general officers.
-After graduation in 1915, Second Lieutenant Eisenhower requested an assignment in the Philippines, which was denied; because of the ongoing Mexican Revolution, he was instead posted to Fort Sam Houston in San Antonio, Texas, under the command of General Funston.
-In 1916, while stationed at Fort Sam Houston, Eisenhower was convinced by Funston to become the football coach for Peacock Military Academy, and later became the coach at St. Louis College, now St. Mary's University; Eisenhower was an honorary member of the Sigma Beta Chi fraternity at St. Mary's University.
+After graduation in 1915, Second Lieutenant Eisenhower requested an assignment in the Philippines, which was denied; because of the ongoing Mexican Revolution, he was posted to Fort Sam Houston in San Antonio, Texas, under the command of General Funston.
+In 1916, while stationed at Fort Sam Houston, Funston convinced him to become the football coach for Peacock Military Academy; he later became the coach at St. Louis College, now St. Mary's University, and was an honorary member of the Sigma Beta Chi fraternity there.